 You do NOT need to pay off the entire tax debt that you owe in order to qualify for a mortgage!
-Depending on the type of mortgage you are applying for - FHA or Fannie Mae Conforming, you will need to meet certain requirements.
-I’ll breakdown what you need to do to qualify for each loan type below.
+Depending on the type of mortgage you are applying for - FHA or Fannie Mae Conforming - you will need to meet certain requirements.
+We’ll breakdown what you need to do to qualify for each loan type below.

 “Federal Tax Debts: